extism/docs/docs/questions.md

 If you would like to implement an SDK in another language, please refer to the [Runtime APIs](https://extism.org/docs/concepts/runtime-apis/) section to see the functions you will need to write bindings to.

 ### Can I use Extism with my own WebAssembly runtime?
 Surely!
 But, you’ll need to implement Extism on top of it.
 Luckily, much of Extism is, itself, implemented in Wasm.
 The main task is instantiating [the Extism kernel](https://github.com/extism/extism/blob/main/kernel/README.md) as a Wasm module then mapping its exports as imports to the Plug-in.
-You’ll also need to write a class that contains both those modules and handles Plugin.call, etc. There might be a few other ways to do it but this is the simplest.
+At a minimum you'll need some code to handle setting the input, making calls, error checking and retrieving the output.
+Additionally, features like the manifest, plug-in vars and HTTP would all have to be re-implemented.
+That would be the simplest path but you could always just opt to implement the entire [PDK interface](https://github.com/extism/c-pdk/blob/2a4d3357b11f65d0c8680ec5b60b9265f02154bc/extism-pdk.h#L27) from scratch.

 Check out the Extism kernel [README](https://github.com/extism/extism/blob/main/kernel/README.md) for more information.
 To get a better idea of the approach, you can also check out [this branch](https://github.com/dylibso/chicory/compare/main...extism) of Chicory, a native WebAssembly runtime implemented in Java, which adds in the Extism kernel.